Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 When the motor driver is enabled, the specified output port will be turned on at the same time to release the brake.
 When the motor driver is disabled, the output port will be turned off.
 Idle current mode does not count as disabled.

 Note: after M569.7 is executed, the port will be initially off.
 Therefore, M569.7 should be executed before the motor is first enabled.

+## M569.8: Read motor force via secondary CAN bus

+*Supported only on Duet 3 MB6HC and MB6XD boards with ODrives connected to the second CAN bus and Hangprinter kinematics configured*

+### Parameters

+* **Pn.n** Motor CAN board address and driver number

 ## M569.9: Configure driver sense resistor and maximum current